This post contains affiliate links. View our disclosure policy here.

 - Make sure your contact point (where the ball hits the paddle) is well in front of your body when executing your dinks, volleys, drops, and drives.

 - Loosen your grip on the paddle – particularly for dinks & drops.
-On a scale of 1-10, with one being the loosest and 10 being a death grip on the paddle, you want to be at about a 3 or 4 for dinks and drop shots.
+On a scale of 1-10, with 1 being the loosest and 10 being a death grip on the paddle, you want to be at about a 3 or 4 for dinks and drop shots.
 Gripping the paddle too tightly will likely result in dinks or drops that go too far and too high.

 - The continental grip is recommended for volleys (both forehand & backhand) because it provides a relatively strong position on both sides.
 That is advantageous because there is little time to change grips when volleying.